Uniswap/web3-react/README.md

 - `yarn`
 - `yarn start`

-In addition to compiling each package in watch mode, this will also spin up [packages/example](packages/example) on [localhost:3000](http://localhost:3000/).
-(It will also spin up [packages/example-cra](packages/example-cra) on [localhost:3001](http://localhost:3001/), but this is just a skeleton app for testing compatibility.)
+In addition to compiling each package in watch mode, this will also spin up [/example](/example) on [localhost:3000](http://localhost:3000/).

 ## Run Tests